When you trust us with your personal information, you expect us to protect it and keep it safe

 You can request access to the personal information we hold about you.
 You can also ask for corrections to be made.
 To do so, please contact us.

-If we refuse your request to correct your personal information, you also have the right to request that a statement be associated with your personal information noting that you disagree with its accuracy
+If we refuse to give you access to or to correct your personal information, we will give you a notice explaining our reasons except where it would be unreasonable to do so.
+If we refuse your request to correct your personal information, you also have the right to request that a statement be associated with your personal information noting that you disagree with its accuracy.

 If we refuse your request to access or correct your personal information, we will also provide you with information on how you can complain about the refusal.